Invicta (locomotive): Construction

 The Canterbury and Whitstable Railway ordered a single locomotive from Robert Stephenson & Co in 1829, and construction of ‘’Invicta’’ started that year at Stephenson's Forth Street works in Newcastle upon Tyne.
 The locomotive's name comes from the Invicta motto on the Flag of Kent and means ‘’undefeated’’.
 Invicta was probably designed by Robert Stephenson, in consultation with his father George Stephenson.
 Invicta shares several features with Stephenson's Rocket, which was completed in 1829 at the same factory.
 Both have inclined cylinders set on the sides of the boiler, but on Invicta the cylinders are at the front, with connecting rods driving the rear wheels, and coupling rods driving the front wheels.

 The original fire-tube boiler had 25 tubes of 3 in diameter.
 It had a total heating surface of 196 sqft square meters — 157 sqft from the tubes and 39 sqft from the rectangular firebox.
 The boiler had a working steam pressure of 40 psi.
 The four-coupled wheels were 4 ft in diameter, while the boiler was 8 ft long and 3.25 ft in diameter.
 The construction of Invicta cost £635.

-The locomotive, excluding her tender, was 6 tons 5 cwt and she produced 4 hp.
+The locomotive weighed 6 tons 5 cwt excluding the tender and produced 4 hp.
 Contemporary illustrations show that Invicta was originally equipped with a single-axle tender, which has not survived.
 The major controls, including the regulator are located about halfway along the boiler's left-hand side.
-She was operated by a driver, who stood upon on a timber footboard mounted above the locomotive's rear wheel, (as on Locomotion No. 1), and a fireman who stood in the tender.
+It was operated by a driver, who stood on a timber footboard mounted above the locomotive's rear wheel (as on Locomotion No. 1) and a fireman who stood in the tender.

 Operational life

-Upon completion, she departed the factory on 15 April 1830, being shipped by sea from Newcastle to Whitstable.
-On 30 May 1830, ‘’Invicta’’ hauled the inaugural train of the Canterbury and Whitstable Railway into Whitstable Harbour station.
+Upon completion on 15 April 1830, Invicta was shipped by sea from Newcastle to Whitstable.
+On 30 May 1830, it hauled the inaugural train of the Canterbury and Whitstable Railway into Whitstable Harbour station.
 For this maiden journey, the locomotive was driven by Edward Fletcher, who later became the locomotive superintendent of the North Eastern Railway. ‘’Invicta’’ was the sole locomotive to be used on the line at the time of its opening.